rokvaz/rokvaz/README.md

 hello.
-im a weird dude on the internet doing weird things
+Im a weird dude on the internet doing weird things